 The Department of Emergency Communications provides dispatching services for all fire and EMS agencies within St. Charles County, the St. Charles County Police Department, St. Charles County Sheriff's Department, and St. Charles County Park Rangers.
 The department serves the community as one of the six dispatching centers and 911 answering points located in the county, covering 592 square miles, more than 386,000 citizens, as well as visitors.
 Dispatchers within the department evaluate emergency and non-emergency calls for service and determine the appropriate level of response for each call, providing both the citizens and first responders with quality and professional service.

 In addition to dispatching services, Emergency Communications maintains and supports the digital radio system and the Next Generation 911 phone system, both of which are used by all police, fire, EMS and public works departments within the county.

 The Department's Radio and Technology Division maintains and supports the newly upgraded digital radio system and 12 transmitter/cell tower sites located within St. Charles County.
-This division consists of three full-time employees, including Division Manager and two technicians.
+This division consists of five full-time employees, including Division Manager and four technicians.

 Dispatching Service Agencies

 Emergency Communications provides dispatching services for the following law enforcement, fire and EMS agencies within St. Charles County:

 - Central County Fire and Rescue